RotorHazard/RotorHazard/doc/Software Setup.md

 **To update an existing installation:**

+1. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.

+2. Unzip the downloaded file into the RotorHazard directory (aka folder) on the computer, overwriting the existing version.

-1. Using the command prompt, navigate to the topmost RotorHazard directory.
+3. Using the command prompt, navigate to the topmost RotorHazard directory.

-2. Activate the Python virtual environment ('venv'):
+4. Activate the Python virtual environment ('venv'):

   * On a Windows system the command to use will likely be: ```venv\Scripts\activate.bat```

   * On a Linux system the command to use will likely be: ```source venv/bin/activate```

-3. Using the command prompt, navigate to the ```src/server``` directory.
+5. Using the command prompt, navigate to the ```src/server``` directory.

-4. Enter the update command:
+6. Enter the update command:

   * On a Windows system the command to use will likely be:<br/>```python -m pip install --upgrade --no-cache-dir -r reqsNonPi.txt```